 Sexual orientation is an umbrella term which encompasses several dimensions including sexual identity, attraction and behaviour.

 The APS collects information on self-perceived sexual identity from the UK household population aged 16 years and over.
 Self-perceived sexual identity is a subjective view of oneself.
 Essentially, it is about how a person views themselves, not what they do.
 It is about the inner sense of self, and perhaps sharing a collective social identity with a group of other people.

 The APS question on sexual identity is asked as an opinion question, it is up to respondents to decide how they define themselves in relation to the four response categories available.
 It is important to recognise that the question is not specifically about sexual behaviour or attraction, which are separate concepts not currently measured by the APS.
 However, these aspects might relate to the formation of identity.
 A person can have a sexual identity while not being sexually active.
 The "Other" option on the question is included to address the fact that not all people will consider they fall in the first three categories, that is, heterosexual or straight, gay or lesbian or bisexual.

 The question is asked of respondents aged 16 years and over; it is not asked by proxy.
 Proxy interviews are defined as those where answers are supplied by a third party, who is usually a member of the respondent’s household.

-The Office for National Statistics has recommended a new voluntary question on sexual orientation for those aged 16 years and over for the England and Wales 2021 Census.
+The Office for National Statistics (ONS) included a new voluntary question on sexual orientation for those aged 16 years and over in the England and Wales 2021 Census.
 The data gathered will make it easier to monitor inequalities under the anti-discrimination duties of the Equality Act 2010 and allow charities, local and central government to effectively target services intended for the lesbian, gay and bisexual (LGB) community.
-For more information, see the Government white paper (external link) which was published in December 2018.
+For more information, see the ONS website pages about the development of the question on sexual orientation.